 Your Senior Project manual (distributed at the Senior breakfast and available for download or viewing in the "Documents" box to the left) contains useful information to guide you along the way.

 Use this site to explore additional resources to prepare your proposal, paper, and display.
 Use the calendar to keep track of due dates.
-If you get stuck, don't hesitate to contact Ms. Sutton or Ms. Holder, or your panel head to put you in the right direction.
+If you get stuck, don't hesitate to contact Ms. Floyd or Ms. Holder, or your panel head, to put you in the right direction.

 The Senior Project consists of five components, all of which must be completed in a satisfactory manner and in strict compliance with the deadlines on the Senior Project Timeline.
 In May, a review panel will evaluate each participant’s entire year’s work.

 The five parts of the Senior Project are as follows:

 In the spring of junior year, each student presents a proposal for an area of study that will both challenge and engage him or her during this yearlong process.
 The proposal must include a letter of intent, a Works Consulted with three MLA-formatted entries, a signed mentor agreement, a research question web, and a signed parent and medical/liability permission form.
 The senior presents a proposal to a panel of community members and staff, who, together, reach an agreement about the parameters of the project.
 After the senior and panel head sign the agreement at the Proposal meeting in October, the panel head, a teacher at RUHS, must approve any changes to the proposal.
 Requests for major changes to the signed agreement must be submitted in writing to the panel head and approved by the panel..

 Each senior researches and writes a 7 to 12 page documented paper on a topic related to the Senior Project.
 Here is a great resource for students looking for assistance in writing a thesis statement.

 Each senior creates a learning experience that requires spending at least thirty (30) hours using the knowledge gained from research and from working with a mentor.